Arp Peculiar Galaxy (Northern) Observing Program Coordinator:

 Since this is an advanced observing program for light buckets, it is recommended that you use a telescope with an aperture of 12.5 inches or larger, and observe from a dark sky site.
 To record your observations, you may use log sheets similar to those found in the back of the Astronomical League's manual Observe: A Guide to the Messier Objects.
 You can order this observing manual through Astronomical League Sales.
 If you use your own log sheets, they should include: object, date, time, power, seeing, type of instrument, and observing notes.

 To receive your Northern Arp Peculiar Galaxy Program Certificate and award pin, either send COPIES of your images/observations/astrophotos along with your name, address, phone number, and club affiliation to the Observing Program Coordinator, or have them reviewed by an officer of your local astronomy club who can then send an email to the coordinator.
+If you have already received a pin and certificate for the Southern Arp, you will receive just a certificate for the Northern Arp, as the pins are the same.

 Arp Peculiar Galaxy Observing Program Coordinator: